-I am is an historian at Ohio University, where I teach courses in early modern British and European religious, political and intellectual history.
+I am Professor of History at Ohio University, where I teach courses in early modern British and European religious, political and intellectual history.
 Born and brought up in Ruston, Louisiana, I did my undergraduate work at The University of the South in Sewanee, Tennessee, and my graduate work at the University of Virginia in Charlottesville, Virginia.
-The founding director of the George Washington Forum on American Ideas, Politics and Institutions, I am a fellow of the Royal Historical Society, the former president of the Southern Conference on British Studies, and a recent COFUND Senior Research Fellow at Durham University.
+The founding director of the George Washington Forum on American Ideas, Politics and Institutions, I am a fellow of the Royal Historical Society and former president of the Southern Conference on British Studies.
+In Easter Term 2020, I will be a Slater Fellow at Durham University.